 Thanks to a friend's successful example, I have now taken to removing the bottom leaves of my tomato plants as they grow to stop soil borne disease splashing back onto the foliage.
-This is made possible by My preferred method these staking the plants in the first place days is either to create a pea--- otherwise all leaves are bottom stick structure for the plant leaves.
-I have had much healthier to grow through in late winter (which can be almost as And, if you've ever dug a huge beautiful as the plant itself), hole, amended it with love, and or create a network of twine within, planted a small, precious and bamboo to create sometree, only to leave the staking thing similar with an inner for another day; I trust that the cobweb-like structure once resulting 60 degree angle of the the plant is actively growing.
+This is made possible by staking the plants in the first place -- otherwise all leaves are bottom leaves.
+I have had much healthier plants as a result.

+And, if you've ever dug a huge hole, amended it with love, and within, planted a small, precious tree, only to leave the staking for another day; I trust that the resulting 60 degree angle of the trunk five years later is to your liking.
+Trees settle in their holes.
+They stretch toward the sun and must be gently reminded that building good character starts with boundaries - yours.